Pinming/Dell-Inspiron-7590-Hackintosh-Opencore/README.en.md

 Added `NullEthernet.kext` so that you can test some original macOS application (e.g. `App Store` & `FaceTime`) without a built-in network card.
 ## 2020/3/6
 * Now, HDMI Port can output both of video & audio.
-* Updated `VoodooI2C` and added argument `-btnforceclick` to make force click be same as left button.
-Thanks to @lvs1974.
+* Updated `VoodooI2C` and added argument `-btnforceclick` to treat press the trackpad as `Force Click`.
+Thanks to @tctien342.
 * Updated `AppleALC` and added argument `alc-delay=500` to ensure that sound card can be driven at proper time.
 Thanks to @lvs1974.
 ## 2020/3/7
 Added `IntelBluetoothFirmware` & `IntelBluetoothInjector` again.
-> The solution to slow booting due to loading these kexts:<br>Roll back the Intel Bluetooth driver to initial version (`21.0.0.4`) in `Devices Manager` on Windows.
+> The solution to slow booting due to loading these kexts:<br>Roll back the Intel Bluetooth driver to initial version in `Devices Manager` on Windows.
 It will roll back the firmware of bluetooth too.
 New firmware maybe imcompatible with macOS.
+## 2020/3/8
+Replaced `VoodooTSCSync` with `CPUTSCSync` to fix kernel panic after wake up from sleep.

 # Tested Hardware
 ## Can be driven
 **Dell Inspiron 7590** with Sharp SHP14C7 4K Display
 * CPU: Intel Core i7-9750H @ 2.60 Ghz (Boost to 4.50 Ghz)